sheelersoft/caihdc.github.io/_posts/2017-6-9-dotnetcore-identity.md

 This time it should fail, showing that the logout worked.

 Note: Postman included the cookies returned by the server automatically in the later requests which is similar to what a web browser does.
-If your login does not seem to work or the requests after login don't work, make sure to check the cookies passed with the request.
+If the login request does not seem to work or the requests after login don't work, make sure to check the cookies passed with the request.